hashicorp/terraform-website/content/source/docs/enterprise-beta/private/config.html.md

 ### Configure Git(Hub)

-To use most TFE features you will need to configure TFE to ingest data from git.
+To use most pTFE features you will need to configure pTFE to ingest data from git.
 This step is titled `Configure GitHub`, and the example steps assume GitHub, but you can select other git providers such as GitLab or Bitbucket from the dropdown.

-1. Fill in HTTP URL and API URL in TFE for your git provider
+1. Fill in HTTP URL and API URL in pTFE for your git provider

 	> Note to users of github.com - due to a bug in GitHub's OAuth authentication, the HTTP URL must be set to https://github.com.
 This differs